-Most financial advisors and investors want to build a portfolio based on what has worked historically.
+Most investors want to build a portfolio based on what has worked historically.
 There is nothing wrong with that.
 In fact, it would be foolish not to pay attention to how potential (or actual) investments performed in the past.
 How we look at the past, though, can dramatically alter our conclusions.
 Consider the following cases:

 The year is 1999 and Jane Investor wants to build a high performance equity portfolio.
 She analyzes some different funds and looking at the last 5-10 years figures out: